Crespo-Otero-group/fromage/README.md

 <img align="left" height="100" src="doc/logo.png">

+# fromage

-fromage (FRamewOrk for Molecular Aggregate Excitations) is a Python framework designed to facilitate the study of molecular aggregates in the excited state.
+**fromage** (FRamewOrk for Molecular Aggregate Excitations) is a Python framework designed to facilitate the study of molecular aggregates in the excited state.

 ## 1 Installation